mihrimasahee/churn-analysis/README.md

   - High monthly charges correlate with higher churn.
   - Longer tenure customers are less likely to churn.

-### At last using Logistic Regression model, evaluates it using a confusion matrix and accuracy score, and prints the results.
-It helps in understanding how well the model is classifying the given test data.
+### Finally, using the Logistic Regression model, it evaluates it using a confusion matrix and accuracy score and prints the results.
+This helps understand how well the model classifies the given test data.

 ## 🛠️ Technologies Used